canonical/cloud-init/doc/rtd/reference/faq.rst

     $ cloud-init schema --system --annotate

-or to test yaml in a file:
+or to test YAML in a file:

 .. code-block:: shell-session